Voyager0001/Voyager0001/README.md

-- 👋 Hi, I’m @Voyager0001
+- Helloooo, I’m Faisal!
-- 👀 I’m interested in AI, algoritms, games, audio design etc.
+- Interested in apps design, games design, audio design etc. ^_^
-- 🌱 I’m currently learning godot, unity, unreal engine and wwise
+- Currently learning flutter, unreal C++ and wwise
+- Full stack... 😓

 <!---
 Voyager0001/Voyager0001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.